chrisbennett-Bene/AdminThemeTweaker/README.md

 # AdminThemeTweaker
-Easily and quickly tweak Processwire's default Uikit Admin Theme
+Easily and quickly tweak Processwire's default Uikit Admin Theme from the comfort of your Admin.

 ## Smart defaults and auto-generated contrast to get you up and running, with extensive fine-tuning options if required
 As soon as it is installed, Admin Theme Tweaker alters Processwire's default Uikit admin styling.
 The default configuration illustrates some features and gives you a headstart on your custom Admin Theme.